pivotal/docs-tap/install.md

 in the Tanzu Build Services documentation.

 ## Accept the EULAs

-Before you can install packages, you have to accept the End User Licence Agreements (EULAs) for all the components separately.
+Before you can install packages, you have to accept the End User License Agreements (EULAs) for all the components separately.

 To accept EULAs: